Bikaner railway division

-Bikaner railway division is one of the four railway divisions under North Western Railway zone of Indian Railways.
+Bikaner railway division is one of the four railway divisions under the jurisdiction of North Western Railway zone of the Indian Railways.
 This railway division was formed on 5 November 1951 and its headquarter is located at Bikaner in the state of Rajasthan of India.

 Jaipur railway division, Ajmer railway division and Jodhpur railway division are the other three railway divisions under NWR Zone headquartered at Jaipur.
 This division is one of the key enabler of the Delhi Mumbai Industrial Corridor Project by virtue of running parts of the railways 1,500 km long network of Western Dedicated Freight Corridor.

 History

 The Bikaner railway division was formed in 1924, though its origin dates back to early 1880.